-[NOGRR186: Replace paragraph (A) above with the following upon system implementation of NPRR863:]
+[NOGRR186 and NOGRR198: Replace applicable portions of paragraph (A) above with the following upon system implementation of NPRR863 or NPRR939:]

-- (A) Instruct QSEs to deploy half of the RRS and all of the ECRS that is supplied from Load Resources (controlled by high-set underfrequency relays) by instructing the QSE representing the specific Load Resources to interrupt Group 1 Load Resources providing ECRS and RRS.
-QSEs shall deploy Load Resources according to the group designation and will be given some discretion to deploy additional Load Resources from Group 2 if Load Resource operational considerations require such.
+- (A) Instruct QSEs to deploy RRS with a Group 1 designation and all of the ECRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resources to interrupt Group 1 Load Resources providing ECRS and RRS.
+QSEs shall deploy Load Resources according to the group designation and will be given some discretion to deploy additional Load Resources from any of the groups not designated for deployment if Load Resource operational considerations require such.
 ERCOT shall issue notification of the deployment via XML message.
-ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period; - (B) At the discretion of the ERCOT Operator, instruct QSEs to deploy the remaining RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the
+ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period; - (B) At the discretion of the ERCOT Operator, instruct QSEs to deploy the remaining RRS that is supplied from Load Resources

-QSE representing the specific Load Resource to interrupt Group 2 Load Resources providing RRS.
+(controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt Group 2 Load Resources providing RRS.
 ERCOT shall issue notification of the deployment via XML message.
 ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the tenminute deployment period;